activecm/rita-legacy/pkg/sniconn/Readme.md

 This package records the following:
 - Each source IP address and destination SNI that communicated
 - How many times the source IP connected to the SNI using HTTP and TLS
-    - SNI connections with connectino counts exceeding the limit defined in the RTIA configuration are marked as "strobes"
+    - SNI connections with connectioN counts exceeding the limit defined in the RITA configuration are marked as "strobes"
 - The total amount of time the source was connected to the SNI using HTTP and TLS
 - The total amount of bytes sent between the pair over HTTP and TLS
 - Timestamps of the individual HTTP and TLS connections